 UK response

-The UK Government has stepped up measures to prevent the spread of FMD with a ban on imports of cattle, pigs and sheep and their products from Germany to Great Britain.
+The UK Government stepped up measures to prevent the spread of FMD with a ban on imports of cattle, pigs and sheep and their products from Germany to Great Britain.

 GB health certificates will no longer be issued for animals susceptible to FMD including all live animals and fresh meat and animal products.
 Details can be read via: GOV.UK | Government introduces import ban of cattle, pigs and sheep from Germany to protect farmers after Foot and Mouth case